• Skip to primary navigation

 After setting up parental controls, you should feel content regarding the online activities of your child.
 You can also add other family members to the group and keep an eye on the activity panel.
 These Parental Controls on Windows 10 will help you protect your family members from online bullying, cybercrimes, and other unethical activities.
 However, if your child is in his/her teens, it is wise to talk it out with them before adding parental controls to their Windows computer.

-Filed Under: OS Tagged With: Parental Controls, Windows 10, WindowsGuide
+Filed Under: OS Tagged With: how-to, Parental Controls, Windows 10, WindowsGuide

 Related Stories